 Symptom: High CPU Usage

-If it does not, you may consider also adding this line to the system.properties file (note this only applies to controllers other than Cloud Key):
+If increasing memory does not solve the problem, administrators may consider also adding this line to the system.properties file (note this only applies to Controllers other than Cloud Key):

 Symptom: Heartbeat Missed or Slow to Provision